tenancy/docs/docs/hyn/5.2/events.md

 The hostname models has a few additional events;

-- Attached; the hostname was attached to a website.
+- Attached: the hostname was attached to a website.
-- Detached; the hostname was removed from a website.
+- Detached: the hostname was removed from a website.
-- Identified; the hostname is identified based on the request.
+- Identified: the hostname is identified based on the request.
-- NoneFound; no hostname was found during identification.
+- NoneFound: no hostname was found during identification.
-- Redirected; the hostname is configured to redirect to another url.
+- Redirected: the hostname is configured to redirect to another url.
-- Secured; the hostname is configured to upgrade the request to https.
+- Secured: the hostname is configured to upgrade the request to https.
-- Switched; currently active hostname was changed.
+- Switched: currently active hostname was changed.
-- UnderMaintenance; the hostname is configured to be in maintenance.
+- UnderMaintenance: the hostname is configured to be in maintenance.

 # Database